 A Revocable Trust also provides for the administration of the trust property if the Grantor becomes incapacitated.
 Generally you will serve as your own Trustee for as long as you are willing and able to serve.
 A Revocable Trust provides a way to care for you should you become disabled by allowing the Successor Trustee to manage the trust property.
 Since a Will becomes effective after you die, it provides no protection if you become physically or mentally incapacitated.

 A Revocable Trust offers privacy compared to Probate, which is a public process.
 A Will must be filed with the court and the Personal Representative must identify and collect any property of value owned by the decedent at death.
 Typically, reports must be filed which list and provide the value of assets held by the decedent.
 As a result, your financial affairs become public information and the public has the opportunity to learn the contents of your Will and the value of your estate.
 In contrast, a Revocable Trust is not filed for public record with the court.

 Revocable Trusts are not for everyone, but they can fit the needs and desires of certain people.
 Once you create a Revocable Trust, you may wish to change the legal ownership of your assets so that the title reflects the trust as the owner.
 In cases where people fail to follow through by actually transferring ownership to the trust, they could eliminate the advantages a trust offers.
-In such cases, neither your Will nor your trust may deliver the expected advantages unless the terms of the document are coordinated with your beneficiary designations (IRAs, other retirement accounts and life insurance policies).
+In such cases, neither your Will nor your trust may deliver the expected advantages.
+In addition, it is important to coordinate your Will and Trust with your beneficiary designations (IRAs, other retirement accounts and life insurance policies).
 Keeping your designations current helps you ensure that your assets will pass in accordance with your intentions.